 PLEASE NOTE: Before taking the tree to the park, residents are asked to remove all lights, wires, ornaments, tinsel and other decorations as a safety precaution.
 No artificial trees will be collected.

 The sidewalk is the responsibility of each homeowner.
 The Village of Bourbonnais 50/50 Sidewalk Program offers owners of residential, single-family properties with an opportunity to replace defective sidewalks for up to half of the total cost of replacement.
 Sorry, this program is not available for commercial properties.

 Applications can be downloaded by clicking the button below:

 50/50 Sidewalk Program Application

-Participation is open to the owners of residential, single-family properties.
+Participation is open to all property owners in the corporate limits of the Village of Bourbonnais.
 Eligible sidewalks are those in the public right-of-way.
 Private sidewalks, driveways or curb repair are not eligible.
 Any work performed by an independent contractor will not be eligible for reimbursement.
-Sorry, this program is not available for commerical properties.
+Sorry, this program is not available for commercial properties.

 Sidewalks vary in width and length as well as material costs and site preparation varies with each location.
 The best estimate will be provided during an on-site visit once the material and labor costs are calculated.